rventura20/LinuxClassRepo/Homework/Week07/Readme.md

 * screenshot of you running a query on your computer
 * solution.txt telling me who the murderer is!

 Due via pull request by 11:59 PM of Monday, March 16th.
+Please put your submission in Homework/Week07/StudentSubmissions/YourName.